Divorced and Destroyed: How the System Fails Women

 That's what was ordered.
 But do you talk, like when you go to court, are you allowed to look at the judge and talk and ask questions?

 So I then retained an attorney because that's a significant, that's pretty much the entire equity.
-And that there's just not enough equity of the house once it's

-he was granted 100% of the Watts.
+but um he was granted 100 of the watts and um

-when I went back to court, I then retained an attorney to help correct this because
+when i went back to court i then retained an attorney to help correct this because

 this has to be an error.
 Right.

 So, but you didn't.
+We did.

+Oh, you didn't.
 The judge dismissed my attorney.
-The judge

 repeatedly said, Counsel, orders were made.
 Counsel, I'm giving you instructions on how to proceed